 I have seen several tutorials that used a glue gun to attach foam, but I was worried that it might not stick well.
 So I decided to sew on each piece.
 This allowed the foam to have a little movement as I moved my fingers.
 I had an old metal pipe that I inserted into each finger that helped prevent me from sewing through the wrong part of the glove.

 Stitch the finger pieces on base gloves first.
 I stitched each piece twice along the back edge.
 Start at the tip of the finger with piece #A and move backwards sewing on the different parts until you get to piece #D. Piece #D should reach the ridge of your knuckles.

 Stitch the remaining hand pieces, starting with piece #6.
 Attach it to the wrist area at the base of the glove.
 I stitched this piece at the back of the wrist piece and front of the wrist piece and front center of the piece because I felt like it would need extra strength.
 I then stitched piece #5 to top of #6.
 This helped with the transition to the other scales.
 I then attached piece #4, #3, #2 and #1 overlapping each a little.

 These costume gauntlets look perfect with our Lord of the Rings Nazgul costume.
 The gloves are perfect for holding the sword.
-Be sure to come back in a week or so to see how to make the sword and the rest of the costume.
+Be sure to check out the rest of the posts on our costumes.